-If you wish to apply only for the History M.A. (also known as the terminal M.A.), please describe your sources of support on the History Supplemental Application.
-For information on the cost of graduate study at UW-Madison, see this link (https://grad.wisc.edu/admissions/cost/).
+If you wish to apply only for the History MA (also known as the terminal MA), please describe your sources of support on the History Supplemental Application.
+For information on the cost of graduate study at UW-Madison, click here (https://grad.wisc.edu/admissions/cost/).